Eng-Cheng Chan

 About Eng-Cheng Chan

 Eng-Cheng Chan is a scholar working on Behavioral Neuroscience, Endocrinology, Diabetes and Metabolism and Endocrine and Autonomic Systems, having authored 9 papers that have together received 959 indexed citations.
-Recurring topics across this work include Stress Responses and Cortisol (4 papers), Reproductive System and Pregnancy (2 papers) and Neuroendocrine regulation and behavior (2 papers).
+Recurring topics across this work include Stress Responses and Cortisol (4 papers), Reproductive System and Pregnancy (2 papers), Neuroendocrine regulation and behavior (2 papers), Birth, Development, and Health (2 papers), Neuropeptides and Animal Physiology (2 papers), Cholesterol and Lipid Metabolism (1 paper), Estrogen and related hormone effects (1 paper) and Pain Mechanisms and Treatments (1 paper).
 The work is most often cited by research in Behavioral Neuroscience (182 citations), Endocrine and Autonomic Systems (108 citations) and Obstetrics and Gynecology (124 citations).
 Eng-Cheng Chan has collaborated with scholars based in Australia, United States and Canada.
 Frequent co-authors include Roger Smith, Sam Mesiano, John T. Fitter, Malcolm J. Low, Kenneth Kwek, Marcelo Rubinstein, George Yeo, Jeffrey S. Mogil, Miguel Á. Japón and Richard G. Allen.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Journal of Neuroscience and The Journal of Clinical Endocrinology & Metabolism.
+Their work appears in journals such as The Journal of Clinical Endocrinology & Metabolism, Journal of Neuroscience, Neuroendocrinology, Journal of Psychosomatic Research and PROTEOMICS - CLINICAL APPLICATIONS.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.